awesome-spectral-indices/awesome-spectral-indices/README.rst

 - :code:`cexp`: Exponent used for OCVI.
 - :code:`nexp`: Exponent used for GDVI.
 - :code:`alpha`: Weighting coefficient used for WDRVI.
-- :code:`slope`: Soil line slope.
+- :code:`sla`: Soil line slope.
-- :code:`intercept`: Soil line intercept.
+- :code:`slb`: Soil line intercept.

 The kernel indices are constructed using a special type of parameters: